NijikawaSatoki/NijiCalculator/BUILD.md

 Alternatively, you could just run the `build-en-mono-linux` script (if you're on Linux or are using Termux on Android) or `build-en-mono-win64` script (if you're on Windows using MSYS2).

+**NOTE:** `mono` will no longer work with this project due to using functionality from after the last version of .NET that `mono` supports.
+As such, please disregard the build instruction using `mono`.
+Use the instructions for .NET instead, detailed below!

 ## .NET

 This is the current way to compile.